FlorisCalkoen/CoastalCodebook/book/intro.md

 # Welcome to Coastal Codebook

+This Coastal Dynamics Open Codebook contains interactive exercises that cover material of the [Coastal Dynamics Open Textbook](https://textbooks.open.tudelft.nl/textbooks/catalog/book/37).
+The interactive exercises of the Coastal Codebook aim at helping the students to reflect on the textbook material and better understand difficult topics.

-Coastal Dynamics discusses the interrelation between physical wave, flow, and sediment transport phenomena and the resulting morphodynamics of a wide variety of coastal systems.
+At TU Delft, The Coastal Textbook and Coastal Codebook supplement the MSc course Coastal and Estuarine Systems (CIEM3110-U1).
+This course discusses the interrelation between physical wave, flow, and sediment transport phenomena and the resulting morphodynamics of a wide variety of coastal systems.
 The objective is to provide insights into the phenomenological and theoretical as well as applied aspects for civil engineering MSc students.
-It builds upon the BSc and MSc courses treating the dynamics of flow, wave, and sediment transport, and forms the basis for the Coastal Engineering B-module (B1, CIEM3210).

-Explanation on Coastal Codebook as a workbook with the Coastal Dynamics Open Textbook (link) and the Coastal Systems Course.
-Explain link to lectures and tutorial at DUT and refer to Brightspace.
-How to use the workbook to work independently and how to prepare for lectures and tutorials (general, not per week).

 ```{tableofcontents}
 ```